wellcomecollection/catalogue-api/terraform/shared/README.md

 ## Improvements

-We have used a local-exec provisioner in terraform to run these scripts, but adding users safely without rotating existing passwords is tricky.
+We have used a local-exec provisioner in terraform to run these scripts in the past, but adding users safely without rotating existing passwords is tricky.
 We should find a way to automate this safely from terraform.